Track Button Clicks in GA4: The 14-Step Problem (And the 1-Line Fix)

 | Clickport tracker | 1.9 KB | ~5 KB |

-Every 100ms of added load time costs roughly 1% in revenue.
-You add GTM to track which buttons people click.
+Every extra 100ms of load time costs roughly 1% in revenue.
+So follow the loop.
+You add GTM to see which buttons people click.
 GTM slows the page.
 Fewer people click the buttons.
-You see lower numbers in your analytics.
-You add more tracking to diagnose the problem.
-The page gets slower.
+Your analytics show lower numbers.
+You add more tracking to work out why.
+The page gets slower still.
+The tool you brought in to measure the problem is now causing it.

-Brian Clifton, former Head of Web Analytics at Google, sees the future clearly: "As privacy expectations rise, analytics tools built on aggregated, non-identifiable data will gain momentum.
+Brian Clifton, the former Head of Web Analytics at Google, sees where this goes: "As privacy expectations rise, analytics tools built on aggregated, non-identifiable data will gain momentum.
 They offer reliable measurement without consent-related data loss, while keeping personalization optional rather than mandatory."

 The simpler approach

-Clickport takes a different path.
-The tracker is a single 1.9 KB script tag that auto-tracks outbound link clicks, file downloads, form submissions, and copy events with zero configuration.
+Clickport goes the other way.
+The tracker is one 1.9 KB script tag, and it auto-tracks outbound link clicks, file downloads, form submissions, and copy events with nothing to configure.
 No GTM.
 No custom dimensions.
 No 48-hour wait.
-Data appears in your dashboard in seconds.
+The data shows up in your dashboard in seconds.

-For internal CTA buttons, the thing 65% of people searching "GA4 button click tracking" actually need, Clickport offers a one-line JavaScript API:
+For internal CTA buttons, which is what 65% of the people typing "GA4 button click tracking" are really after, there is a one-line JavaScript API:

 clickport.track('Signup Clicked', { page: '/pricing', variant: 'hero' })

-That is it.
-The event appears in your Goals panel immediately.
+That is the whole thing.
+The event lands in your Goals panel right away.
 No tag management system.
 No CSS selectors.
-No trigger configuration.
+No trigger setup.
 No custom dimension registration.
 No 48-hour wait.
-If you want that click to count as a conversion, define a goal in the dashboard.
+Want that click to count as a conversion?
+Define a goal in the dashboard and you are done.

 - GA4 + GTM: 14 steps, 3 platforms, CSS selectors, Preview/Debug cycles, custom dimension registration, 48-hour wait, 167+ KB of JavaScript, consent banner required